meicale/Interception-Tools/README.md

 ## Plugin Guidelines

-### Correct generation of event sequences
+### Correct synthesization of event sequences
-A plugin that's going to generate event sequences internally (not the case for the trivial `x2y` example above), for keyboard at least, is required to provide `EV_SYN` events and a short delay (to obtain different event timestamps), between key events.
+A plugin that's going to synthesize event sequences programmatically (not the case for simple key swapping, like `x2y` above), for keyboard at least, is required to provide `EV_SYN` events and a short delay (to have different event timestamps), between key events.
 This is what happens when you type on a real keyboard, and [has been proved necessary][ev-syn] for applications to behave well.
 As a general guideline, one should explore how real devices behave while generating events (with `evtest` for example) for mimicking them with success.

 ### Correct process priority
 Always use a high process priority (low _niceness_ level, `udevmon.service`